- What’s the difference between effortlessly chic and looking cool

 - Pay attention to grooming: Nails, hair, roots, facial hair, armpits, legs, eyebrows, skin, makeup.

 - Be unpredictable, i.e. never wear the same outfit twice.
+You can repeat the outfit recipe, but make sure you use different pieces each time.

 - Go for functional cuts and designs that don’t add awkward bumps and bulks.